SupeRuier/awesome-active-learning/README.md

 ## Problem Settings from other Research Fields

-In many research fields, the problems we are meeting can't be easily divided into classification or regression.
+In many research fields, the problem settings can't be simply divided into supervised classification or regression problem.
+They either acquire a different types of output or assume a unusual learning process.
-So AL algorithms should be revised for different problem settings.
+So AL algorithms should be revised/developed for these problem settings.
 Here we summarized several related research fields which use AL to reduce the cost of annotation.

+TODO need to be updated
 - Computer vision (CV)
 - Natural Language Processing (NLP)
 - Domain adaptation/Transfer learning